SPIRITUAL DISCIPLINES AND PRACTICES

 Christians over the years have learned that certain disciplines and practices help them keep the spiritual channels open and help keep the heart turned toward God.
 These disciplines can't save you; they can't even make you a holy person.
 But they can heighten your desire, awareness, and love of God by stripping down the barriers that you put up within yourself and some that others put up for you.
 What makes something a 'spiritual discipline' is that it takes a specific part of your way of life and turns it toward God.
 A spiritual discipline is, when practiced faithfully and regularly, a habit or regular pattern in your life that repeatedly brings you back to God and opens you up to what God is saying to you.
 Christian devotional practice is squarely centered on Jesus Christ as found in the New Testament.
 When Christ is not at the heart of it, it may still be beneficial in some way, but it is not being practiced in a Christian way.
 In the end, if it does not help you follow Christ, it is of no real worth.

-Spiritual disciplines help to keep our relationship with God in good working order, and even help develop intimacy with God and God's world.
+Spiritual disciplines help us keep our relationship with God in good working order.
+They may even help develop intimacy with God and God's world.
 But no discipline is able to create or start one's relationship with God.
 Nothing we do can do that; Christ did it already.
 No discipline can earn us heavenly brownie points, because there are no such brownie points to earn.
 No discipline gives us even the briefest moment of escape from our broken nature.
 No set of disciplines can increase our worth as persons, or make us inherently more of a leader.
 Your life may go smoother because of it, but it may get much rougher, and neither is really the point of it.